Results.

 Appeal allowed: convictions quashed where identification, cautioned statements and identification of recovered property were unreliable.

-Criminal law – Visual identification and identification parades – requirement for prior detailed descriptions to police – cautioned statements – voluntariness and compliance with sections 57–58 CPA – identification of recovered property – necessity of peculiar marks for doctrine of recent possession.
+Criminal law — Visual identification and identification parades — cautioned statements — identification of recovered property

 |